Reef 2050 Water Quality Improvement Plan

-The Enhanced Extension Coordination program operates throughout the reef catchment and provides a network of Regional Extension Coordinators working to improve collaboration and improve the delivery of extension services to achieve Reef 2050 WQIP targets.
+The Enhanced Extension Coordination program in the Great Barrier Reef operates throughout the reef catchment and provides a network of Regional Extension Coordinators working to improve collaboration and improve the delivery of extension services to achieve Reef 2050 WQIP targets.

 Monitoring the success of Reef Plan

 Progress towards the Reef 2050 WQIP targets is measured by the Paddock to Reef program which is an integrated monitoring, modelling and reporting program.
 DAF collects and reports information on the adoption of best management practices for the Reef report cards.